 Dosage Form: capsule, liquid filled

-Only physicians experienced in immunosuppressive therapy and management of organ transplant patients should prescribe Cyclosporine Capsules, (NON-MODIFIED).
+Only physicians experienced in management of systemic immunosuppressive therapy for the indicated disease should prescribe cyclosporine [MODIFIED].
+At doses used in solid organ transplantation, only physicians experienced in immunosuppressive therapy and management of organ transplant recipients should prescribe cyclosporine [MODIFIED].
 Patients receiving the drug should be managed in facilities equipped and staffed with adequate laboratory and supportive medical resources.
 The physician responsible for maintenance therapy should have complete information requisite for the follow-up of the patient.

 Cyclosporine Capsules Description

-Cyclosporine, the active principle in Cyclosporine Capsules, USP (NON-MODIFIED) is a cyclic polypeptide immunosuppressant agent consisting of 11 amino acids.
-It is produced as a metabolite by the fungus species Tolypocladium inflatum Gams.
+Cyclosporine, the active principle in Cyclosporine Capsules, USP [MODIFIED] and cyclosporine oral solution, USP [MODIFIED], is a cyclic polypeptide immunosuppressant agent consisting of 11 amino acids.
+It is produced as a metabolite by the fungus species Beauveria nivea.

-The chemical structure of cyclosporine (also known as cyclosporin A) is:
+The chemical structure of cyclosporine, USP (also known as cyclosporin A) is: